lonkaars/wall-e2/robot/readme.md

 global todo:

-- [ ] add test/simulation mode for wet floor (spinning)
-- [ ] add a manual control mode
 - [ ] start robot in calibration mode
 - [ ] assume robot starts in maze
 - [ ] maze-grid transition detection in seperate file (used by grid and maze mode)
-- [ ] clear global timer at start of cycle instead of just for mode selection module (for last ping time measurement)
-- [ ] calibrate (line-detecting) light sensors in setup.c, or manually by
-  placing the robot and pressing a button (maybe make this a seperate mode)
+- [ ] calibrate (line-detecting) light sensors manually by placing the robot and pressing a button (maybe make this a seperate mode)

 ### hypervisor